jacksleight/statamic-miniset/README.md

 "lg" / "w-32" --> "lg:w-32"
 ```

-If you're not using Tailwind CSS you can customize this behaviour by including an ampersand in your variant keys.
+If you're not using Tailwind you can customize this behaviour by including an ampersand in your variant keys.
 The ampersand will be replaced with the class value when augmented:

 ```text
 "&@large" / "width-half" --> "width-half@large"